oasisprotocol/old-docs/src/operators/the-quest-rules.md

 * Top 26-50 Best Availability (v2) in April from 4/1 to 4/30: 15,000 tokens

 End of competition rewards:
-* All participants (who don't double-sign): 5,000 tokens
+* All participants who don't double-sign: 5,000 tokens
-* First 30 entities on the network (who stay through the end with no double-signing): 10,000 tokens
+* First 30 entities on the network who stay through the end with no
+  double-signing: 10,000 tokens

 ## Communication